Scottish independence: Defence

 With control over defence and foreign policy, an independent Scotland could demand the removal of Trident nuclear weapons, which are based in the Firth of Clyde.
 Nuclear disarmament is an issue long associated with the campaign for an independent Scotland, as outlined in the House of Commons Defence Committee's white paper "The future of the UK's strategic nuclear deterrent: the White Paper" of 2006–2007.
 The Scottish Campaign for Nuclear Disarmament supports independence on this basis.

 Scottish voters are in favour of the Trident nuclear deterrent being in Scotland.
 Even in the event of a vote for independence, 45 per cent of Scots polled in 2022 think the nuclear deterrent should be maintained in Scotland, compared to 34 percent against.
 While in the Union, 58% of Scots believe in the retention of the nuclear deterrent and only 20% definitely want it axed.
 In the event that Scottish independence meant the nuclear deterrent could no longer be in Scotland, there is a risk that the costs of relocation would make keeping a nuclear deterrent in the British Isles unfeasible.
 In 2019, the NATO Secretary General said the maintenance of a British nuclear deterrent is important to NATO.
 In 2022, 73% of Scots wanted an independent Scotland to be part of NATO and only 8% did not.

-The UK Defence Journal writes that the defence of Scotland is best served as part of the UK.
 Scotland is said to benefit from a collective defence force and an independent Scotland would weaken the UK's defence posture.
 There are many UK defence installations in Scotland other than Trident and many Scottish people serve in the British Armed Forces.
 There are 12,000 service personnel in Scotland and a further 18,500 civilian jobs in the armed forces defence industry.
 It is expected Scotland would lose defence jobs.
 For example, Lord West said Scotland could lose 20,000 or 25,000 jobs.

 In 2014, a UK Government report stated that Scotland "plays an integral part in all aspects of the UK's defence".
 The report said the new Scottish Government would need to set up much defence infrastructure and services from scratch, and that existing defence assets in Scotland are well integrated into a UK-wide defence structure.
 According to the UK Government, it would be difficult for an independent Scotland to co-opt existing UK armed force units based or recruited in Scotland.